brianalwillis/virtual-home-lab/README.md

   Served as the primary hypervisor for hosting virtual machines locally in a controlled lab environment.

 - **`Windows Server:`**
-  Deployed as the core infrastructure server for testing services such as Active Directory, DNS, or file sharing.
+  Deployed as the core infrastructure server for testing services such as Splunk, Active Directory, DNS, or file sharing.

 - **`Kali Linux:`**
   Used as the attacker machine for penetration testing, vulnerability scanning, and offensive security simulations.